jojoqc/projects/backend/README.md

 # 🚀 Backend Development Portfolio

-This repository serves as a curated index of my backend development experience.
-Each project is an independent repository, linked below with key details and learnings.
+This repository directly documents my hands-on work in Backend Development.
+Each project is an independent repository, linked below with concrete details and technical learnings.

 ### Focus Areas
 - **API Development**